OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 ========

 This *HowTo* guide documents how to install EL/RHEL_ Linux using PXE_ on a client host booting by UEFI_.
 We will show how to support UEFI_ booting with PXE_, downloading files from your TFTP_ server.
 See also our pages:

-* Network :ref:`PXE-booting` page for Linux OS installation,
 * :ref:`Kickstart_installation`.
+* Legacy BIOS :ref:`PXE-booting` for Linux OS installation.

 Additional useful pages: